Peppered moth: Ecology and life cycle

 In Great Britain and Ireland, the peppered moth is univoltine (i.e., it has one generation per year), whilst in south-eastern North America it is bivoltine (two generations per year).
-The lepidopteran life cycle consists of four stages: ova (eggs), several larval instars (caterpillars), pupae, which overwinter live in the soil, and imagines (adults).
+The lepidopteran life cycle consists of four stages: ova (eggs), several larval instars (caterpillars), pupae, which overwinter in the soil, and imagines (adults).
 During the day, the moths typically rest on trees, where they are preyed on by birds.

 The caterpillar is a twig mimic, varying in colour between green and brown.
 On a historical note, it was one of the first animals to be identified as being camouflaged with countershading to make it appear flat (shading being the main visual cue that makes things appear solid), in a paper by Edward Bagnall Poulton in 1887.
 Research indicates that the caterpillars can sense the twig's colour with their skin and match their body colour to the background to protect themselves from predators, an ability to camouflage themselves also found in cephalopods, chameleons and some fish, although this colour change is rather slower in the caterpillars.

 It goes into the soil late in the season, where it pupates in order to spend the winter.
 The imagines emerge from the pupae between late May and August, the males slightly before the females (this is common and expected from sexual selection).
 They emerge late in the day and dry their wings before flying that night.

 The males fly every night of their lives in search of females, whereas the females only fly on the first night.
 Thereafter, the females release pheromones to attract males.
 Since the pheromone is carried by the wind, males tend to travel up the concentration gradient, i.e., toward the source.
 During flight, they are subject to predation by bats.
 The males guard the female from other males until she lays the eggs.
 The female lays about 2,000 pale-green ovoid eggs about 1 mm in length into crevices in bark with her ovipositor.